 The defendant is Southern Response Earthquake Services Ltd (Southern Response), a company now wholly owned by the New Zealand government.

-To be eligible you must be within ‘the class’.
+To be eligible you must be within ‘the class’ approved by the Court in its Representative Order.
 Broadly speaking, you are eligible to participate in the class action if you:

 This will not affect your ability to become or remain a class member.